RakhithJK/roundcube-roundcubemail-wiki/Configuration:-LDAP-Address-Books.md

 ## Other Clients than Roundcube

-There exists a lot of addressbook clients that can connect to a LDAP server.
-The most of them do not support contact groups yet, and the number of supported contact fields is often verry limited (please let me now if your experiences are different).
+Many addressbook clients can connect to a LDAP server.
+The most of them do not support contact groups yet, and the number of supported contact fields is often very limited (please let me now if your experiences are different).

 Usually you have to set the following fields: